 8:30 - 10:30 am MT.
 Zoom link

 Two 20-minute sittings with walking meditation between.
-Dharma talk starts at 9:30.
+Dharma talk begins at 9:30 am.

-One 30-minute sitting followed by a brief presentation, then group sharing
+One 30-minute sitting with a 10 minute break followed by group discussion.